 Valladares acknowledged the city’s transitions between city attorneys shook up operations.

-He said former City Attorney Marian Rush had certain policies and procedures for public records requests it used to follow and that he’d worked with the city’s current attorney, Scott Walker, to develop new ones.
+He said Rush had certain policies and procedures for public records requests the city used to follow and that he’d worked with the city’s current attorney, Scott Walker, to develop new ones.

 The city commission also voted Alachua residents Jenny Highlander and Bill Menadier to the planning and zoning board on Monday.